rdybka/vht/index.md

 - by itself produces no sound and won't run on Windows™
 - timing/input/output relies 100% on JACK
-- seems to work fine with fluidsynth, ZynAddSubFX and a MIDI controller
+- seems to work with fluidsynth, Carla, ZynAddSubFX and a MIDI controller
 - probably most suitable for loop based music
 - minimalistic by design
 - minimalistic by necessity
 - can save and load files
-- sparsely [documented](https://github.com/rdybka/vht/wiki) for hacking pleasure
+- sparsely documented for hacking pleasure

 ## in zip
 - C library which talks to JACK and runs gameloop